MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_SrcDoc_AccessMode** - Source Document is read only/editable

 - **Data_SrcDoc_AssistedReadingReasons** - Predefined set of values of why document was opened in assisted reading mode

+- **Data_SrcDoc_AsyncOpenKind –** Indicates whether a cached version of the original cloud document was opened and which asynchronous refresh logic was used.

 - **Data_SrcDoc_ChunkingType** - Units used for incremental document open